choosing a website designer

 Check out past work

 Do you like the style of the designers own website?
-Is it clear and easy to navigate.
-Check out what other websites this company has built?
+Is it clear and easy to navigate?
+Check out the other websites that this company has built?
 Are there any testimonials for this company that you can read?
 A growing trend is for web designers to design websites so that the user experience (UX) is a positive one.
 Otherwise, visitors will not stay on your website for long!
 Check out my short article on what UX means for more information.

 What is the web designer expecting from you?
 Typically, you may need to provide images, text and/or other content you want on your site.
 If you provide your own copy, it may need a few tweaks for better search engine optimisation or design presentation.